 Arguably London's premier pie-maker, Holborn Dining Room's Head Chef Calum has always been one to create some unbeatable pies (as a quick look at his Instagram feed will show you).
-I mean he does have a dedicated Pie Room in the restaurant (where you can grab takeaway pork pies) and a special pie section of menu too - not to mention pie masterclasses.
+He has a dedicated Pie Room in the restaurant (where you can grab takeaway pork pies) and a special pie section of menu too - not to mention pie masterclasses.
 One of the classics on the menu is the curried mutton pie with mango salsa - we've had it recently and it lived up to very high expectations.

 So yes, if you're serious about pies, this is the one place you must visit.